TonyDTiger/My-Projects/Other Side Projects/Linear_Controls/README.md

 ## Preview of Current Progress

-#### Single Axis PD Controller Tuning Using Pole Placement and Matlab's Optimizer
+#### Single Axis Attitude PD Controller Tuning for a Step Reference Trajectory
 The plot below shows a rigid body rotating about a single axis with a PD controller to control the rigid body to the desired reference angle (30 deg Z-axis), mass property of the rigid body has a moment of inertia of 85 kg*m^2.
 As an intial start, the controller was tuned using pole placement (full state feedback), which is equivalent to a PD controller for this case, to achieve the desired 90s settling time and zero maximum overshoot percentage.

 ![system_response_plot](https://github.com/user-attachments/assets/af1f06d1-a98a-4207-b360-4599ac1c3195)

-The plot below shows a rigid body rotating about a single axis with an "optimized" PID controller to control the rigid body to the desired reference angle (30 deg Z-axis).
+The plot below shows a rigid body rotating about a single axis with an updated PID controller using Matlab's optimizer function to control the rigid body to the desired reference angle (30 deg Z-axis).
 This controller started with the the PD controller gains from the scenario above, and was optimized with integral contribution to achieve the settling times and maximum overshoot percentages.
 For this scenario, the desired settling time decreased to 60 seconds relative to the scenario above.

 ![system_response_plots](https://github.com/user-attachments/assets/80cb79d1-a9e3-4e09-8989-ed8139e35535)

 The optimizer can use some improvement, as it resulted in missing the desired settling time and maximum overshoot percentage.
 The integrator contribution was zeroed intentionally as it was found that it did not affect the controller's performance.
 The next section will evaluate the controller's performance with an oscillatory reference trajectory.

-#### Single Axis PID Controller Manual Tuning for an Oscillatory Reference Trajectory
+#### Single Axis Attitude PID Controller Manual Tuning for an Oscillatory Reference Trajectory
 The plot below shows a rigid body rotating about a single axis using the same PD controller in the scenario above to control the rigid body to the desired oscillatory reference attitude trajectory, with a frequency of 0.0067 Hz (1/150).
 Performance metrics such as settling time and max overshoot percentage are not evaluated, instead the attitude error time profile will be evaluated.

 ![system_response_plots_cosine_reference](https://github.com/user-attachments/assets/ff1fb3d4-88d4-46bb-ab57-1801bd0da617)